ukgscc/terraform-aws-mtasts/README.md

 ## How to use the code

-The code can be used in several ways depending on where your domains are hosted and how much configuration you want to do:
+The code can be used in three ways depending on where your domains are hosted and how much configuration you want to do:

 Option 1 - Basic - with domains hosted in Route 53

-Option 2 - Basic - with domains hosted with another DNS Provider Option 3 - Advanced - so you can integrate into your other Terraform configurations
+Option 2 - Basic - with domains hosted with another DNS Provider

+Option 3 - Advanced - so you can integrate into your other Terraform configurations